 As the coronavirus quarantine continues in the United States, shoppers picked clean Lysol sprays and Clorox wipes.
 The coronavirus could cause the quarantine of many shoppers for months.
 Unfortunately, store limits on disinfecting wipes and sprays haven’t slowed the desperate run on these supplies.

 Many Americans are stocking up on cleaning products to protect against infection.
 In March, sales of aerosol disinfectants jumped 343% and multipurpose cleaners 166% from a year ago, according to research firm Nielsen.

 In addition, people search the internet’s vast virtual shelves and local stores for more.
 Disinfectants are one of the best ways to fight the virus.
 Therefore, we need a comprehensive approach to decrease the risk of coronavirus.
-For example, the best plan includes social distance, disinfectants, face masks, gloves, exercise, and eating healthy to build a robust immune response.
+For example, the best plan includes social distancing, disinfectants, face masks, gloves, exercise, and eating healthy to build a robust immune response.